Stoning of Aisha Ibrahim Duhulow

 The stoning of Aisha Ibrahim Duhulow was a public execution carried out by the Al-Shabaab militant group on 27 October 2008 in the southern port town of Kismayo, Somalia.
 Duhulow's father and aunt stated that she was a 13-year-old girl and that she had been arrested and stoned to death after trying to report that she had been raped.
-Initial reports had stated that Duhulow was a 23-year-old woman found guilty of adultery; she was, however, under the age of marriage eligibility.
+Initial reports had stated that Duhulow was a 13-year-old girl found guilty of adultery; she was, however, under the age of marriage eligibility.
 The execution took place in a public stadium attended by about 1,000 bystanders, several of whom attempted to intervene but were shot by the militants.

 According to Amnesty International, Al-Shabaab had formally charged Duhulow with adultery.

 Background

 In 1991, the government of then President of Somalia Siad Barre was overthrown by a coalition of armed factions.
 The Islamic Courts Union (ICU) took control of the southern half of Somalia in 2006, imposing Shari'a law.
 In 2006, the Transitional Federal Government (TFG) assisted by Ethiopian troops re-captured the capital Mogadishu, largely driving the ICU's leaders out of the country.
 Al-Shabaab, the youth branch of the ICU's militias, subsequently stayed behind to take up guerrilla warfare against the TFG and the Ethiopian military.
 In 2008, the group was designated as a terrorist organization by the United States, which launched missile strikes against the militants early in the year.
 Several thousand local civilians were killed by the militants during the height of the insurgency between December 2006 and October 2008.
 In the months leading up to Duhulow's execution, Al-Shabaab had been gaining strength, as it had seized control of the Port of Kismayo, essentially shut down Mogadishu's Aden Adde International Airport, and dismantled pro-government roadblocks.